ryanwoconnor/NestAddonforSplunk/README.md

 Troubleshooting:
 ---------------------

 1. The following command will allow you to check if the scripted input is running.
-You may see multiple instances of the python script as there are child processes that run to collect the data and ensure the command exists cleanly when Splunk is shutdown or restarted.
+You may see multiple instances of the python script as there are child processes that run to collect the data and ensure the command exits cleanly when Splunk is shutdown or restarted.

     ```